Female Sex Drive in the Spotlight

 To understand why testosterone helps to improve libido it is important to learn a little bit about how women produce and use testosterone.
 It is often surprising for some women to learn that they too make testosterone just like men, but in much smaller quantities.
 Testosterone is vital because it is converted to oestrogen and also has its own effect on bone health, energy levels and sex drive.
 Peak production occurs in a woman’s 20’s but by her 40’s about half the amount is made.
 This certainly ties in with peak sexual activity and the beginning of the decline in libido.
 Also during the menstrual cycle testosterone peaks mid cycle when an egg is released.
 Women will often describe feeling more sexual at mid cycle and this is of course is a prime time for baby making!

-Prof Susan Davis reminds us that testosterone is also a blood vessel dilator.
+The world’s most foremost authority on testosterone use in women, Professor Susan Davis, reminds us that testosterone is also a blood vessel dilator.
 This means that it increases blood flow to the genital area increasing a woman’s capacity to have an orgasm in a similar way to how Viagra helps a man achieve an erection.
 It has a powerful effect on sexual thoughts, arousal and motivation all which help to maintain sex drive.

-Other topic discussed include the issue of monogamy and libido, and Dr Rosie King explains the phenomenon of limerence where at the beginning of a relationship your body is awash with happy hormones but how over time this effect fades.
+Other topic discussed include the issue of monogamy and libido, and sexual health specialist Dr Rosie King explains the phenomenon of limerence where at the beginning of a relationship your body is awash with happy hormones but how over time this effect fades.

 Catalyst has broached the subject of the female sex drive in a well researched, considerate manner and has opened the conversation of a previously rarely talked about subject.
 For women who are affected by low libido to a point where it impacts their quality of life and relationships this program is reassuring that many women who are experiencing the same are now seeking help and treatments are available.